-If your car has been in an accident or damaged, for example in a storm or a flood, your insurer will have the vehicle inspected to determine if it is safe to drive again.
+If your car has been in an accident or damaged, for example in a storm or a flood, you will need to inform your insurer.
+Your insurance provider will then inspect the vehicle to determine if it is safe to drive again.

-If the car is not salvageable or would cost more than its value to be made roadworthy again, the insurer will deem it to be a write-off or ‘total loss’.
+If your insurer decides the car is not salvageable or it would cost more than its value to be made roadworthy again, your car will be deemed a write off or ‘total loss’.

 What is considered uneconomical depends on the insurance company and how it assesses the value of the damaged car.

-When it comes to repairing a damaged car, insurers need to make sure the car can be returned to a similar condition before it was damaged
+When it comes to repairing a damaged car, insurers need to make sure the car can be returned to a similar condition before it was damaged.
+Repairs can work out to be very expensive and assessors will factor in specialist garages and materials.
+As a result, in some cases, minor damage such as a scrape could still be classed as a 'write off'.

 An insurance write off does not always mean a vehicle is not roadworthy.